Anton-Yau/leagueOfLegends/README.md

 # leagueOfLegends
-An old project that shows all information about league of legends
+An old team project that shows all information about league of legends

 Website url:
 https://csc309-cookingmama.herokuapp.com/